Tan-JunWei/CTF-Writeups/content/Useful Tools/WIreshark.md

 ---
-modified: 2024-08-20T21:49:02+08:00
+modified: 2024-08-29T11:06:34+08:00
 ---
 Wireshark is a network protocol analyzer, or an application that captures packets from a network connection, such as from your computer to your home office or the internet.
 Packet is the name given to a discrete unit of data in a typical Ethernet network (_What Is Wireshark and How to Use It | Cybersecurity | CompTIA_, n.d.).

-Wireshark is the most often-used packet sniffer in the world.
+Wireshark is the most frequently-used packet sniffer in the world.
 Like any other packet sniffer,

 >[!important] Wireshark does three things:
 >1. **Packet Capture:** Wireshark listens to a network connection in real time and then grabs entire streams of traffic – quite possibly tens of thousands of packets at a time.